jchen1ca/walnut/image_augmentation.md

 <a name='rotation'></a>
 ### 5)	Rotation
+Rotation can provide the cases of different orientation so model can learn to look for the object in various possibility.
 Rotation is a nasty data augmentation due to the blank border after rotating an angle not 90 or 180 degree.
 [Arun Gandhi, 2021](https://nanonets.com/blog/data-augmentation-how-to-use-deep-learning-when-you-have-limited-data-part-2/)
   <div class="fig figcenter fighighlight">
   <img src="/assets/ia/rotation.jpg" width="50%">
   <div class="figcaption">